Adding Students

 Streamlined Interface Mode

 Turns streamlined interface settings on or off for tests in the indicated subject.
 The streamlined mode presents the test in an alternate, simplified format in which the items are displayed below the stimuli.
+Presents passages in items in a top to bottom format (removes split screen).

 Non-Embedded Tools